ryaneghrari/r-autographql/README.md

 ];
 ```
 Next `npm run start` to build a Graphql server which serves the listed resources.

+To test locally ensure you have [Docker](https://docs.docker.com/get-docker/) running.
 Finally `npm run test` will start the development graphql server.

 ### Config